StamusNetworks/suricata-4-analysts/source/http-threat-hunting.rst

 HTTP hunting signatures in ETOpen and ETPro
 -------------------------------------------

-This is not a technique to hunt directly using application layer events but the `ETOpen and ETPro ruleset <https://www.proofpoint.com/us/resources/data-sheets/etpro-versus-et-open-ruleset-comparison>`_ contains a few hundred of particularly interesting hunting signatures for the HTTP protocol.
-Enabling these signatures and considering them as pre executed queries is highly recommended.
+This is not a technique to hunt directly using application layer events, but the `ETOpen and ETPro ruleset <https://www.proofpoint.com/us/resources/data-sheets/etpro-versus-et-open-ruleset-comparison>`_ contains a few hundred particularly interesting hunting signatures for the HTTP protocol.
+Enabling these signatures and considering them as pre-executed queries is highly recommended.

 For example, the following signature matches on POST request using an IPv4 address as hostname and missing headers that are usually sent by regular browsers.